dotnet/machinelearning-samples/samples/csharp/getting-started/MulticlassClassification_mnist/README.md

 If you are not satisfied with the quality of the model, there are a variety of ways to improve it, which will be covered in the *examples* category.

 ### 4. Consume model
-After the model is trained, we can use the `Predict()` API to predict the probability that this flower belongs to each iris type.
+After the model is trained, we can use the `Predict()` API to predict the probability of being correct digit.

 ```CSharp